Code-Institute-Submissions/zeezee/README.md

 ### Code

-- I learned a lot from the Code Institute Full Stack Frameworks Boutique Ado Project, I used that as a shell of my project.
+- I learned a lot from the Code Institute Full-Stack Frameworks Boutique Ado Project, I used that as a shell of my project.
 - Threads from [Stackoverflow](https://stackoverflow.com/) about how to fix diverse bugs.
 - The base of the code for back to top button [W3Schools](https://www.w3schools.com/).
-- The base of the code for main functionalites are from [Django Official Documentation](https://docs.djangoproject.com/en/3.1/).
+- The base of the code for main functionalities is from [Django Official Documentation](https://docs.djangoproject.com/en/3.1/).

 ## Acknowledgements